 This is also why the height of your average desk might not be conducive to an ergonomic position.
 When your chair is too low, the desk can feel too high.
 If you’re unusually short or tall, the standard setup can lead to bad posture over time.

-Knowing average desk height can be useful as a point of departure, but real comfort will come as you adjust your chair, desk, and posture to have them accommodate your body, not just the aggregate.
+Knowing the average desk height can be useful as a point of departure, but real comfort will come as you adjust your chair, desk, and posture to accommodate your body, not just the average.

 Does One Desk Height Work for Everyone?